Mystroxylon aethiopicum (Thunb.) Loes.

 Altitude range: (metres) Up to 2100 m

-Worldwide distribution: from Ethiopia and Sudan to the Cape, S Africa; West to Namibia and Angola.
+Worldwide distribution: From Ethiopia and Sudan to the Cape, South Africa; West to Namibia and Angola.
 Also in Guinee, Cameroun, Madagascar, Seychelles and Comoros.

 Zimbabwe distribution: N,W,C,E,S